 Organic: Water process decaffeination

 Water process decaffeination is certified organic (EU and USDA), kosher, and halal.

-Selective: Ethyl acetate decaffeination
+Selective: Ethyl acetate (EA) decaffeination